About Rick Neumayer

 You have written both mystery and “literary” novels.
 Do you have a preference?
 Is one easier to write than the other?

 I loved doing both.
 Neither is easy.
-In fact, writing any kind of novel is the hardest work I have ever done.
-But it is also the most satisfying.
 Plotting a mystery is generally far more difficult than plotting a literary novel.
 But plot matters much less in a literary novel, where characterization and figurative language are more valued.
+Check out my essay, “Mysteries Are Literature,” on this site.

 Do you find it more challenging to write the first book in a series or to write the subsequent novels?
 How do you keep a series fresh?

-I think they are equally challenging, but in different ways.
-Of course, if the first book is no good, you’re doomed.
-But if it works, then you have a protagonist and other equipment already going for you, which helps a lot.
+I think they are equally challenging but in different ways.
+Of course, if the first book is no good, then you’re doomed.
+But if it works, then you have a protagonist and other equipment already going for you.
 You must give the reader “the same thing, only different” in the sequel.
-We all know about Star Wars and Indiana Jones and how they revisit familiar landscapes while also trying to add new territories.
-Same here.

 Have you always wanted to be a writer?